ic3-software/ic3-demo-plugin-theme/README.md

 icCube is using Material UI as its underlying theme technology so if you are looking for inspiration, you can check [MUI Treasury's customization examples](https://mui-treasury.com/styles/switch/).

+This plugin is demonstrating how to:

+- change the font
+- change colors and define new color palettes
+- change typographies
+- add some dashboard layouts

+as well as:

+- theming the dashboard application (i.e., list of dashboard application) menu

+A theme can define variants (i.e., sets of preset widget options).
+This plugin is demonstrating add to one or more variants for the following widgets:

+- widget box
+- buttons (filter)
+- checkboxes (filter)
+- slider (filter)
+- table
+- pivot-table

+A theme is able to (re)define the default values of the widget options visible in the widget editor.
+This plugin is demonstrating new default values for the following widgets:

+- table
+- pivot-table

 ### Overview

 The plugin is a webpack federated module that is loaded at runtime by icCube Dashboards server.
 Please take care of the